aphillipps/EVPN-IRB-TOI/Asymmetric-IRB/README.md

 - Add static routes to vlan 2001 and vlan 2003

 On Leaf3
 - Configure interface Ethernet1 as an access port in vlan 112

-### Configure a static route on Host1 and Host2 for the subnet of vlan 112
+### Configure a static route on Host1 and Host2

 On Host1 and Host2
-Configure a static route to vlan 112
+- Configure a static route to vlan 112

 ### Test reachability between all hosts

-Ping from host1 to host11 and host22 for example
+From host1 ping
+- Host2
+- Host11
+- Host22

 ### Check BGP EVPN route-types and routing table

-Use the following commands on the Leaf Switches
+Use the following commands on the Leaf Switches and explore the outputs
 - show bgp evpn summmary
 - show bgp evpn
 - show bgp evpn vni xx
+- show bgp evpn route-type imet
+- show bgp evpn route-type mac-ip
 - show bgp evpn route-type ip-prefix ipv4
 - show bgp evpn route-type ip-prefix x.x.x.x/y

 ### Identify VNI used for encapsulation

+- Configure tcpdump on interfaces to Spine Switches
+- Generate traffic betweens hosts across Leaf Switches
-Do some tcpdumps to see the VNIs used in each case
+- Analyse tcpdump outputs and check the VNIs used each way

+Note the following important points:
+- When generating inter-vlan traffic, VNI numbers change according to the direction of the flow, thus the word asymmetric
+- Asymmetric does not necessarly mean without VRFS, but without mapping from VRF to VNI on the VXLAN interface
+- Every VLAN needs to be presnt on every Leaf Swicth even if there is no host present on the Leaf Switch
+- Note that you can also generate intra-vlan traffic inside VLAN 112, thus the term IRB: Integrated Routing and Switching